AhmedTarek-55/Food-Ordering-System/README.md

 The project employs the specification pattern to enable the customers to search, filter, sort, and view food items from various categories.

-The project also offers features such as authentication and authorization with custom tokens, pagination, data seeding, data caching with Redis and a user-defined cache attribute, custom exception middleware, and online payment with stripe payment gateway.
+The project also offers features such as authentication and authorization with custom tokens, pagination, data seeding, data caching with Redis and a user-defined cache attribute, custom exception middleware, custom response handler, and online payment with stripe payment gateway.